Roald Dahl: Childhood

-Roald Dahl was born in 1916 at Villa Marie, Fairwater Road, in Llandaff, Cardiff, Wales, to Norwegians Harald Dahl and Sofie Magdalene Dahl (née Hesselberg).
-Dahl's father, a wealthy shipbroker and self-made man, had emigrated to Britain from Sarpsborg, Norway and settled in Cardiff in the 1880s with his first wife, Frenchwoman Marie Beaurin-Gresser.
+Roald Dahl was born in 1916 at Villa Marie, Fairwater Road, in Llandaff, Cardiff, Wales, to Norwegian parents Harald Dahl and Sofie Magdalene Dahl née Hesselberg.
+Dahl's father, a wealthy shipbroker and self-made man, had emigrated to Britain from Sarpsborg, Norway, and settled in Cardiff in the 1880s with his first wife, Frenchwoman Marie Beaurin-Gresser.
 They had two children together (Ellen Marguerite and Louis) before her death in 1907.
-Roald's mother belonged to a well-established Norwegian family of lawyers, priests in the state church and wealthy merchants and estate owners, and emigrated to Britain when she married his father in 1911.
+Roald's mother, originally from Christiania (now Oslo), belonged to a well-established Norwegian family of lawyers, wealthy merchants, estate owners and priests in the Church of Norway, and emigrated to Britain when she married his father in 1911.
 Dahl was named after Norwegian polar explorer Roald Amundsen.
 His first language was Norwegian, which he spoke at home with his parents and his sisters Astri, Alfhild, and Else.
-The children were raised in Norway's Lutheran state church, the Church of Norway, and were baptised at the Norwegian Church, Cardiff.
+The children were raised in the Church of Norway (Lutheran), and were baptised at the Norwegian Church, Cardiff.
 His maternal grandmother Ellen Wallace was a granddaughter of the member of parliament Georg Wallace and a descendant of an early 18th-century Scottish immigrant to Norway.